How to look for records of... Aliens’ registration cards 1918-1957

 - the registration card has not survived

-- the card has been withdrawn from public access – some of the more recent cards have been withdrawn because they feature people who could still be alive
+- the card has not been made available to the public – some of the more recent cards are not publicly accessible because they feature people who could still be alive

 It’s also possible that the case was closed.
 This usually happened if the person: